-Chorus has implemented an extensive Worker Welfare programme following the identification of issues involving the mistreatment of migrant workers in our subcontracted field workforce during FY19.
+Chorus implemented an extensive Worker Welfare programme following the identification of issues involving the mistreatment of migrant workers in our subcontracted field workforce during FY19.
 These issues included poor labour standard practice (e.g., poor record keeping, non-payment of holiday pay) through to a small number of more serious allegations of exploitation.
+Notably, the proportion of our field workforce on migrant visas is steadily reducing, from approximately 43% in FY20 to approximately 20% in FY24.